 Sleep allows your body and mind to rest and recover.
 It's essential to reducing stress levels.
 Most healthy adults need 7-9 hours of restful sleep.
 Unfortunately, according to the National Institutes of Health, the average adult sleeps less than seven hours per night.
 Need better sleep?
 Try these things:

 - Establish a schedule of when you go to sleep and when you wake up, try to be consistent (even on weekends).

 - Create a relaxing routine like reading, listening to soothing music, or a hot bath (hello, self-care).

 - Don’t use your phone or electronics before sleep.
 Blue lights from the screens on our electronics delay the release of sleep-inducing melatonin and increase alertness.
 If you have to use your device, make sure you switch to night-mode that warms up the light on the screen.

-- Reach for a high-THC ratio.
+- Reach for cannabis.